DiligentGraphics/DiligentEngine/README.md

 *cmake -D CMAKE_SYSTEM_VERSION=8.1 -H. -B./cmk_build/Win64 -G "Visual Studio 15 2017 Win64"*

+If you use MinGW, you can generate the make files using the command below:

+*cmake -H. -B./cmk_build/MinGW -G "MinGW Makefiles"*

 **WARNING!** In current implementation, full path to cmake build folder **must not contain white spaces**.
 (If anybody knows a way to add quotes to CMake's custom commands, please let me know!)